 Spa: Described as an oasis of calm in the Cotswolds.
 The spa features a 13-metre heated indoor pool swimming pool with a retractable roof and a relaxing spa bath.
 There are male and female saunas, a eucalyptus-scented steam room, single and double treatment rooms.
 There is also a Nail Studio and Fitness Centre.

 Furry Friends: Your four legged friends are very welcome here.
 Dog friendly rooms will come with a dog bed, treats and dog bowls for food and water.
 We also have a muddy paws station located in the courtyard, perfect for washing down your four pawed friends after a Cotswold adventure.
-At the moment dogs stay for free!
-The lucky things.
+A supplementary charge of £25 per dog per night applies.

 King Charles 1 was a guest at The Lygon Arms – although we’re fairly sure it didn’t have a Nespresso machine then.
 And Richard Burton and Elizabeth Taylor took refuge here, away from the press.
 A former coaching inn, it’s an atmospheric mix of history, luxury and cosy, standing prominently right in the heart of Broadway – one of our favourite Cotswold villages.
 Added to over the centuries, it is labyrinthine in design as a result, giving it an old fashioned charm and character.
 It helps that one of the very friendly team will guide you round so you don’t get lost.
 Outside there are quiet terraces and a three acre garden – just perfect for winding down.
 We love the romance to The Lygon Arms and coupled with the extraordinary service, where nothing really is too much trouble, it takes only a few seconds to unwind on arrival.